 The Institute of Theology and Public Life (ITPL) was created to equip believers theologically to exercise their responsibility for the public good.

-This Institute will integrate biblical, systematic, historical, and pastoral theology to equip Christians to witness to God's kingdom in public life.
-Reformed
+Students will engage a Reformed approach to biblical and systematic theology in order to hone the doctrinal framework needed to form a sound public theology.
+Topical electives allow students to engage public issues with experts and practitioners.